Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

-Sixth form: Above average.
-Attainment is above average, progress is below average and destinations at 18 (allowing for attainment) are above average.
+Sixth form: Excellent.
+Attainment is above average, progress is above average and destinations at 18 (allowing for attainment) are excellent.

 Attainment: Above average.
 Attainment at the ages of 16 and 18 are both above average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)